zoylendt/zoylendt.github.io/content/Selfhosted/Storage monitoring with Docker.md

 # Diskover

 > [!warning]
 > [Most features](https://diskoverdata.com/solutions/) of Diskover are NOT available in the free Community Edition, noticeably Analytics functions (File Tree, Treemap, Heatmap, ...), tagging files, export to JSON/CSV, checksums etc.
 > However even the Community Edition has a nice dashboard, a (regex) search, many filet options (size, date, file type) and helps identifying large folders.
-> Also Disjover doesn't index the content of iles or does OCR
+> Also Diskover doesn't index the content of files or does OCR on them.

 ...